This is an article in the series on Death, Eternal Life, and Eternal Torment.

 Even the Old Testament, although it does not speak so plainly about eternity, says that judgment day shall come “burning like a furnace” and “every evildoer will be chaff.”
 The judgment thus “will set them ablaze” (Mal 4:1).

 In many of the examples above, the fate of the lost is described as “death.”
 But that is not the first and temporary death that faces all people.
-Rather, it is that awful and irreversible death which only sinners will suffer, which Revelation refers to as “the second death” (Rev 20:14; cf. 20:6; 21:8).
+Rather, it is that awful and irreversible death that only sinners will suffer, which Revelation refers to as “the second death” (Rev 20:14; cf. 20:6; 21:8).
 We can see this in the many texts that contrast “death” with “eternal life:

 “He who … believes Him who sent Me,